OVERVIEW: The Ann and Gordon Getty Foundation provides support for performing arts, music, art education, and museum projects throughout the Bay Area.

-FUNDING AREAS: Art, opera, symphony, museums, and art education
+FUNDING AREAS: Art, opera, symphony, museums, art education

 IP TAKE: The Ann and Gordon Getty Foundation favors opera, symphony, and music institutions in the San Francisco area.
-These grants are hard to come by, but the foundation's education and community investment grants are a little more accessible.
+These grants are hard to come by, but the foundation's education and community investment grants can be more accessible.

 PROFILE: Established in 1986, the Ann and Gordon Getty Foundation is based in California.
 Gordon Getty is the son of the oil baron J. Paul Getty.
 Gordon and his wife, Ann, started the Ann and Gordon Getty Foundation shortly after selling Getty Oil to Texaco for $10 billion in mid 1980s.
 Gordon Getty earned a bachelor of arts degree from the San Francisco Conservatory of Music and is a renowned classical composer.
 He and his wife have underwritten productions of the San Francisco Opera, and Gordon has composed several of his own operas, piano pieces, and choral works.
 He also has financed restaurants, a Napa Valley winery, a hotel resort, and several retail clothing stores.
 Grantmaking areas of interest are art, opera, symphony, museums, and art education.